 In addition to my books, published articles, and programs, I've written several Web pages on a wide range of topics.
 Some of these are so old that I've officially retired them.
 Those that aren't too stale are:

 For the past ten years, I've managed to build a career out of one of my interests: computers.
-I'm particularly intersted in Linux and other Open Source software.
+I'm particularly interested in Linux and other Open Source software.
 I've written a few C and Pascal programs, but this isn't my greatest interest in the computer field.
 Instead, I enjoy learning about system administration, networking, and so on, and sharing that knowledge with others.

 Another interest of mine is science fiction.
 I've got a web page with some of my favorite SF books.
 I'm also a big fan of Babylon 5, which has done more for the medium of TV science fiction (or TV in general) than anything to come before it.
 Sadly, I don't have as much time to read science fiction as I'd like.